-- Fellowship in 2002 at the University of British Columbia
+- Fellowship in 2002 at University of British Columbia

-Dr Tsui was graduated in Environmental Science (BSc) in University of Hong Kong (1996) and he carried on to pursue PhD program on the ecology of aquatic fungi in 2000.
+Dr Tsui was graduated in Environmental Science (BSc) in University of Hong Kong and he obtained a PhD on the ecology and biodiversity of aquatic fungi.

-He has worked on the evolution, population genetics and genomics of infectious diseases to plants, animals and humans in City University of Hong Kong, Westmead Hospital, Australia and University of British Columbia, Canada.
-He is a visiting scholar to various Universities in China and Brazil.
-Over 80 research articles and 3 book chapters have been published.
+He has studied the evolution, population genetics and genomics of microbial pathogens to plants, animals and humans in Westmead Hospital (Australia), University of British Columbia (Canada), BC Centre for Infectious Diseases Public Health Lab (Canada), and Sidra Medicine (Qatar).
+He is a visiting scientist in various Universities in China and Brazil.
+Over 100 research articles and book chapters have been published.

-genetics approach to understand the evolution and virulence mechanisms of bacteria during human infections, and how we can exploit these mechanisms in the development of anti-microbial therapies.
+genetics approach to understand the evolution of antimicrobial resistance and the virulence mechanisms of bacteria during human infections, and how we can exploit these mechanisms in the development of anti-microbial therapies.

 as a Principal Scientific Officer in National Center for Infectious Diseases, Singapore, he is using whole genome sequencing (WGS) data to investigate disease transmission pattern and to understand drug resistance mechanisms in bacteria and fungi.
 Also, he is involved in the application of metagenomics to diagnose microbial infections and to improve plant health.
 He is appointed as an Assistant Professor in University of British Columbia (Canada) and Nanyang Technological University (Singapore).